 He shuffled over to the counter, trying his best to avoid eye contact with the people around the room.
 He only looked up to order a drink, quickly turning even redder at the sight of the barista.
 He looked about Lukas' age with mahogany skin and the most beautiful umber eyes.
 He seemed a few inches taller than Lukas, his short black curls framing his heart-shaped face.
 His full lips turned up into a slight smile as he looked at Lukas, who was almost certain he'd pass out at any given moment.

-"What can I get you?" the barista inquired, bringing Lukas' mind back to Earth.
+"What can I get you?" the barista asked leisurely, bringing Lukas' mind back to Earth.
 Lukas glanced at the boy's name tag, discovering that his name was Sean.
 'Sean,' he thought to himself.
 'I'm in love.'
 His heart almost burst out of his chest as he took in the absolute beauty in front of him.
 He was once again pulled into reality when Sean spoke up.